Ex parte Merryman: Scholarly reactions during the Civil War

 An 1862 essay by Horace Binney criticized Taney's treatment of the earlier Bollman opinion by Chief Justice Marshall.
 According to Binney, "there was nothing before Chief Justice [Marshall] to raise the distinction between Congress and the President" and in any event those lines by Chief Justice Marshall were "altogether" obiter dicta.

-Sidney George Fisher wrote the only full-length book on the Constitution in the Civil War that was published during the war itself.
-Regarding Merryman, Fisher’s treatise looked to practice in the mother country:
+Sidney George Fisher wrote the only full-length book on the Constitution during the Civil War that was published during the war itself.
+Regarding Merryman, Fisher's treatise looked to practice in the mother country:

 The Habeas Corpus Act can only be suspended by Parliament; but in the absence of Parliament, or even when Parliament is in session, and the case demanded instant and secret action, the Ministers of the Crown, when the public safety has, in their opinion, required it, have habitually taken the responsibility of suspending the benefits or privilege of the writ.
 When Parliament meet, they immediately ask for a bill of indemnity, and also for a suspension of the act itself, should the danger continue.
 The consent of Parliament is therefore required for any invasion of personal liberty, either before or after such invasion, has always been asked since the statute of 31 Charles II, and has always been granted.

 Even before Fisher's book came out in 1862, scholars were disputing Taney's assertion that Article I of the Constitution "has not the slightest reference to the Executive Department".
-For example, an October 1861 article in the University of Pennsylvania Law Review (then called The American Law Register) pointed out that Article I, Section 9 (where the Suspension Clause is located) includes the Appropriations Clause which pertains to the executive branch.
+For example, an October 1861 article in the University of Pennsylvania Law Review (then called The American Law Register) pointed out that Article I, Section 9 (where the Suspension Clause is located) includes the Appropriations Clause, the bills of which not being subject to a Presidential absolute veto, nonetheless pertains to the executive branch.

-Sidney George Fisher had a son Sydney George Fisher (with a “y” instead of an “i”) who compiled a list of 43 pamphlets or the like on the habeas corpus question that had been published during the Civil War.
+Sidney George Fisher had a son Sydney George Fisher who compiled a list of 43 pamphlets or the like on the habeas corpus question that had been published during the Civil War.